unixpickle/Benchmarks/README.md

 Arithmetic operations are (mostly) single CPU instructions.
 It is up to various languages to leverage this to perform to the best of the CPU's ability.

-### Memory access
+### Memory

 Accessing elements in arrays and updating variables should both be speedy operations.
+Allocating memory in the form of object construction should also be efficient.

+In a langauge like C++, it is sometimes possible to avoid dynamic memory allocation altogether in favor of stack allocation.
+On the other hand, a langauge like Java forces you to create objects using the `new` operator.